juntalis/ntfslink-python/ReadMe.md

 * [Download (64-bit)](http://homepage1.nifty.com/emk/symlink-1.06-x64.zip)
 * [English Information](http://schinagl.priv.at/nt/hardlinkshellext/hardlinkshellext.html#symboliclinksforwindowsxp)

-I have nothing to do with that project, but I did go ahead and logic for checking for it in the functions dealing with symbolic link support.
-When I do finally get around the implementing the symbolic link functions, they will be fully accessible for any Windows XP user with that driver installed.
+I have nothing to do with that project, but I did go ahead and add logic for checking for it in the functions dealing with symbolic link support.

 ### Installation